Motel 6: History

 Market share declined throughout the 1980s, in part because of increased competition from other budget hotels.
-During this time, it bought out the Sixpence Inn chain in the western U.S., and Envoy Inn (formerly Bargaintel) in the Midwestern United States and Pennsylvania.
+During this time, it bought out the Sixpence Inn chain in the western U.S., and Envoy Inn (formerly Budgetel and Bargaintel) in the Midwestern United States and Pennsylvania.
 Regal 8 Motels were acquired in 1991.
 In 1990, the company was bought by the French-based Accor.
 In 1993, it opened its first high-rise location—Motel 6 LAX in Los Angeles, California.

 Unlike the majority of hotel chains, Motel 6 directly owns and operates most of its locations.
 To expand more rapidly outside its traditional Western United States base, the chain started franchising in 1994.
 Accor management also took over motels that had been franchised by other chains.
 Motel 6 began to renovate all bedrooms, sold under-performing locations, and upgraded door locks and other security measures.
 Newer properties, as well as acquisitions, have interior corridors.
 Its competitors include America's Best Value Inn, Days Inn, Econo Lodge, and Super 8 Motels.
 In 1999, Motel 6 launched Studio 6 Extended Stay, hotels with suites that are designed for longer stays and feature kitchenettes.

 In 2000, Motel 6 went international by opening its first location outside the U.S. in Burlington, Ontario, Canada.
 Then, in 2002, Motel 6 celebrated its 40th anniversary at its first location in Santa Barbara, California.

 In 2006, Accor and Motel 6 invested more than $6 million in properties to help rebuild New Orleans and Gulfport following Hurricane Katrina.
 One of the Motel 6 co-founders, William Becker, died of a heart attack at the age of 85 the next year.

 The company was sold by Accor to The Blackstone Group in 2012 for $1.9 billion.
 Blackstone announced that Motel 6 would be operated on a stand-alone basis.